riaddjabri/baraka-test/README.md

 4. [x] Write unit tests for key components using a testing library of your choice (e.g., Jest, React Testing Library). => Jest

 ## Bonus Features (Optional)
-1. [ ] Implement drag-and-drop functionality for task ordering.
+1. [x] Implement drag-and-drop functionality for task ordering.
 2. [ ] Add user authentication (you can simulate this with mock data).
-3. [ ] Allow users to set due dates for tasks and sort by due date.
+3. [x] Allow users to set due dates for tasks
+4. [ ] Allow users to sort by due date.
-4. [ ] Integrate with a public API: Fetch and display additional data related to tasks (e.g., a random motivational quote API, or a task-related API).
+5. [ ] Integrate with a public API: Fetch and display additional data related to tasks (e.g., a random motivational quote API, or a task-related API).

 ## MockData
 Login : admin